-Released in 1947, Fun and Fancy Free is the 9th Film in the Disney Animated Canon.The movie is an Animated Anthology, consisting of two shorts that were originally planned to be full length movies in their own right, but due to situations at the time, had to be cut short and put together in this one movie.The two shorts are:
+Released in 1947, Fun and Fancy Free is the ninth film in the Disney Animated Canon.The movie is a "package film", consisting of two shorts that were each originally planned to be full-length movies in their own right, but due to situations at the time, had to be cut short and put together in this one movie.The two shorts are:

-Bongo: The story of a circus bear who escapes into the forest.
+- Bongo: An adaptation of Sinclair Lewis' short childrens story "Little Bear Bongo".
+The story of a circus bear who escapes into the forest.